You're reading the documentation for a development version. For the latest released version, please have a look at Jazzy.

 timer_ = create_wall_timer(1s, timer_callback_lambda);

 Within the timer callback, we generate (or otherwise obtain, e.g. read from a serial port connected to some hardware) the data we wish to store in the bag.
-The important difference between this and the previous sample is that the data is not yet serialised.
+The important difference between this and the previous sample is that the data is not yet serialized.
 Instead we are passing a ROS message data type to the writer object, in this case an instance of example_interfaces/msg/Int32.
-The writer will serialise the data for us before writing it into the bag.
+The writer will serialize the data for us before writing it into the bag.

 writer_->write(data_, "synthetic", now());